Embeddings of decomposition spaces: Introduction

 Borup and Nielsen also contributed heavily to the theory of decomposition spaces.
 In \cite{BorupNielsenDecomposition}, they introduced a more restrictive class of decomposition spaces than those originally defined by Feichtinger and Gröbner.
 It is (essentially) this class of decomposition spaces that we will consider in the present paper.
-Furthermore, Borup and Nielsen introduced the class of structured coverings and gave a general construction of Banach frames and atomic decompositions for decomposition spaces\cite{BorupNielsenDecomposition}, which they first formulated\cite{BorupNielsenAlphaModulationSpaces} in the context of $\alpha$-modulation spaces.
-Related constructions of Banach frames and atomic decompositions for $\alpha$-modulation spaces were obtained by Dahlke et al.\cite{QuotientCoorbitTheoryAndAlphaModulationSpaces}, by Fornasier\cite{FornasierFramesForAlphaModulation}, by Speckbacher et al.\cite{SpeckbacherAlphaModulationTransform}, and by the present author\cite{StructuredBanachFrames1}.
+Furthermore, Borup and Nielsen introduced the class of structured coverings and gave a general construction of Banach frames and atomic decompositions for decomposition spaces \cite{BorupNielsenDecomposition}, which they first formulated (see \cite{BorupNielsenAlphaModulationSpaces}) in the context of $\alpha$-modulation spaces; see also \cite{NielsenAlphaModulationONB} for a construction of an orthonormal basis compatible to $\alpha$-modulation spaces.
+Related constructions of Banach frames and atomic decompositions for $\alpha$-modulation spaces were obtained by Dahlke et al.~\cite{QuotientCoorbitTheoryAndAlphaModulationSpaces}, by Fornasier~\cite{FornasierFramesForAlphaModulation}, by Speckbacher et al.~\cite{SpeckbacherAlphaModulationTransform}, and by the present author~\cite{StructuredBanachFrames1}.
 These Banach frames for the $\alpha$-modulation spaces are obtained by dilating, modulating, and translating a fixed prototype function, where the parameter $\alpha$ determines the dependence of the dilation factor on the frequency parameter; see \cite[Section 3]{FornasierFramesForAlphaModulation} for more details.
-Because of this special structure, Fornasier\cite{FornasierFramesForAlphaModulation} calls these frames ``$\alpha$-Gabor-wavelet frames''.
+Because of this special structure, Fornasier calls these frames ``$\alpha$-Gabor-wavelet frames'' \cite{FornasierFramesForAlphaModulation}.
 In the context of $\alpha$-modulation spaces, I would also like to mention the recent paper \cite{KatoAlphaModulationSobolev} in which Kato characterizes the embeddings between $\alpha$-modulation spaces and Sobolev spaces.

-Additionally, Borup and Nielsen studied boundedness properties of certain pseudo-differential operators on $\alpha$-modulation spaces\cite{BorupNielsenPsiDOsOnMultivariateAlphaModulationSpaces}.
+Additionally, Borup and Nielsen studied boundedness properties of certain pseudo-differential operators on $\alpha$-modulation spaces; see \cite{BorupNielsenPsiDOsOnMultivariateAlphaModulationSpaces}.
 In this context, it is also worth mentioning the recent paper \cite{AlphaModulationFourierMultiplier}, in which boundedness properties of certain Fourier multipliers on $\alpha$-modulation spaces are studied.